bengtfrost/NixOS-with-Suckless/README.md

 -   **`flake.nix`**: Defines the project's inputs (nixpkgs, home-manager) and orchestrates the build, importing `configuration.nix` and the Home Manager module for the user.
 -   **`configuration.nix`**: Defines the machine.
 This includes hardware, networking, system-wide packages, fonts, and the `slock` security wrapper.
 -   **`users/blfnix.nix`**: Defines the user environment.
 It contains the logic for building the custom suckless tools, installing user packages, and generating all configuration files (`.xinitrc`, `.zshrc`, GTK settings, etc.).
 -   **`suckless-configs/`**: This is the heart of the customization.
-It holds the pristine source code for each suckless tool, along with any patches and, most importantly, your modified `config.def.h` files.
+It holds the source code for each suckless tool, which you modify directly.

 ## The Declarative Suckless Build Process

 The magic happens in `users/blfnix.nix` within the `buildCustomSucklessTool` function.
-This is a generic Nix derivation factory that:

-1. Takes the name of a tool (e.g., `dwm`).
-2. Finds its source code in the `suckless-configs/` directory.
-3. Copies the user-modified `config.def.h` to `config.h` within the Nix build sandbox.
-4. Applies any patches listed in the `patches/` subdirectory.
-5. Compiles the tool using `clang` in a pure, reproducible environment.
-6. Installs the resulting binary into the Nix store.

-> **Note on Build Purity:** You asked about excluding `.git` directories.
-This is handled automatically!
-When Nix copies a local source directory (like `./suckless-configs/dwm`) into the build environment, its **built-in source filtering** automatically ignores version control directories (`.git`, `.svn`, etc.).
-This ensures that only the actual source code is part of the build, maintaining purity and preventing unnecessary rebuilds.
+This function creates a Nix derivation that treats your manually prepared source code as its input.
+It is crucial to understand the division of labor:

+-   **Your Role (Manual Preparation):** Before building, you directly modify the source code in the `suckless-configs/` directory.
+This includes editing `config.def.h` with your desired settings and applying any necessary patches with standard tools (e.g., `patch -p1 < ...`).
+-   **Nix's Role (Reproducible Build):** After your preparation is complete, `nixos-rebuild switch` executes the Nix derivation.

+Here is what happens inside the Nix build process itself:

+1.  **Source Ingestion:** For each tool (e.g., `dwm`), Nix copies your modified source code from the `suckless-configs/dwm` directory into a pristine, isolated build environment.
+2.  **Configuration Finalization:** A build script inside this isolated environment copies your customized `config.def.h` to `config.h`.
+This ensures your personal keybindings, fonts, and colors are used for the compilation, as per the standard Suckless build method.
+3.  **Compilation:** The code is then compiled using `clang` with all dependencies provided by Nixpkgs in a pure environment, guaranteeing a consistent result every time.
+4.  **Installation:** The final, compiled binaries are installed into a unique path in the Nix store (e.g., `/nix/store/...-dwm-blfnix-6.5`), which are then linked into your user profile.

+> **Note on the `patches/` directories:** The `patches/` subdirectories in this repository exist **only as a convenient place for you to store patch files**.
+They are **not** used automatically by the Nix build process.
+Patching must be done by you on the source code before a build.

 This approach elevates your Suckless C source code to be a first-class citizen of your NixOS configuration.
-To change a keybinding, you simply edit `suckless-configs/dwm/config.def.h` and rebuild your system.
+To change a keybinding, you simply edit `suckless-configs/dwm/config.def.h`, and a `nixos-rebuild switch` will compile and deploy the new version.

 ## Key Configuration Details